L-sky/concept-finder/README.md

 ## Preliminary steps (Ubuntu 18.04, 16.04)

+### Disclaimer/Hardware requirements

+To run this project you will need a machine with 16GB of RAM, 80 GB of storage spase in peak.
+The expected time of run for this notebook is more than 24 hours, depending on your machine setup.

 ### Install software

 * Java 8 (at the time of writing, newer versions are not supported by Hadoop and Spark)